seperman/deepdiff/deepdiff/diff_doc.rst

 exclude_types: list, default = None
     List of object types to exclude from the report.

+exclude_obj_callback: function, default = None
+    A function that takes the object and its path and returns a Boolean.
+If True is returned, the object is excluded from the results, otherwise it is included.
+    This is to give the user a higher level of control than one can achieve via exclude_paths, exclude_regex_paths or other means.

 ignore_string_type_changes: Boolean, default = False
     Whether to ignore string type changes or not.
 For example b"Hello" vs. "Hello" are considered the same if ignore_string_type_changes is set to True.